chalupajs/chalupa/docs/README.md

     * Env var: `LOG_PRETTY`.
     * Controls whether the output is optimized for human or machine consumption.

-Now, if no `envPrefix` was set in the `@Service` annotation, then these two can be modified via the listed environment variables, `LOG_LEVEL` and `LOG_PRETTY`.

-And that's where [envPrefix](#envPrefix) starts to shine.
-If, for example, you set the `envPrefix` to `PIZZA`, then the respective environment variable names become `PIZZA_LOG_LEVEL` and `PIZZA_LOG_PRETTY`.
+Now, if no [Environment Variable Prefix](#environment-variable-prefix) was set, then these two can be modified via the above environment variables, `LOG_LEVEL` and `LOG_PRETTY`.
+However, if, for example, you use `EnvPrefix.from('PIZZA')`, then the respective environment variable names become `PIZZA_LOG_LEVEL` and `PIZZA_LOG_PRETTY`.
 Thus, you can safely run two services in the same scope and set different log settings for them.
 Neat, huh?

 ## Dependency Injection